tuhuynh27/comment-api/README.md

-# Boilerplate for REST API in go
+# Boilerplate for REST API in Golang

+Create Comment micro function for Jekyll blog.

 ## Get started